medav/www.michaeledavies.com/pages/bits/posts/CArrays.md

----
-layout: post
-title: "Advanced C arrays"
-date: 2016-05-28
-categories: c
----

-# So I found this weird / cool way to do arrays in C...
+## So I found this weird / cool way to do arrays in C...

 Take a look at this code: